stanvanlier/Comparing-SearchCV-for-CNN/README.md

 main(experiments, batch_size=1024)
 ```

-## Option 2: Definding a new experiments list
+## Option 2: Defining a new experiments list

-Instead of `from experiments.expsX import experiments` the `experiments`
+Instead of using `from experiments.expsX import experiments`, the `experiments`
-variable can be defined in the notebook as a `list` of `dict`s where the
+variable can be defined in the notebook as a `list` or `dict`, where the
-`dics`s contain all the reqruied keys.
-For an exampple see the file [experiments/exps1.py]()
+`dict`s contain all the required keys.
+For an example see [experiments/exps1.py]()

 ## Option 3: Run localy